ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/_build/html/_sources/code_documentation.md

 Lastly, one of the key things to remember when writing docstrings is to **keep them up to date**.
 If these crucial bits of information no longer represent what the code actually does, the end-user will be misled.
-This might lead to problems ranging from wasted time to serious methodological implications or even outputs that are plain wrong.
+This might lead to problems ranging from wasted time to serious methodological implications or even outputs that are wrong.

 Therefore, write your docstrings early, preferably as you go along or even beforehand when you have a clear idea of what you want to implement.
 Make sure to update them as you change the functionality of the code.